John Lewis Broadband user review

 Our John Lewis broadband rating: 3.5 / 5

 You could save a few quid by going with Plusnet instead as they are essentially the same service.
-But where John Lewis differs is its lack of geographical pricing; the cost is the same no matter where you live, so if you’ve been told that your preferred provider is going to cost more because of your location then John Lewis broadband is a safe choice as it does not apply such policies.
+But where John Lewis differs is its lack of geographical pricing; the cost is the same no matter where you live.
+If you've been told that your preferred provider is going to cost more because of your location, then John Lewis broadband is a safe choice as it does not apply such policies.

-John Lewis does use traffic management, though if you dig into the small print it appears to only apply in exceptional circumstances.
-But if you’d rather not ever worry about being restricted in this way there are numerous providers which have a truly unlimited service.
+John Lewis does use traffic management, though if you dig into the small print, it appears to only apply in exceptional circumstances.
+But if you'd rather not ever worry about being restricted in this way there are numerous providers which have truly unlimited service.